Excellence and transmission

 The academy Lumières d’Europe offers a cross-disciplinary approach to education, covering a wide range of subjects: literature, history of thought, philosophy and science.
 A musician’s training is nourished by encounters, readings and reflections, which obviously go beyond the strict framework of their discipline.
 These varied learnings enlighten, enrich and interrogate their practice.

-Conferences and exchanges will be organised with academics, researchers and artists in partnership with the Collège de Franceand the Institut de France.
-These will also be accessible online to the general public.
+Conferences and exchanges will be organised with academics, researchers and artists in partnership with the Collège de France and the Institut de France.
 In order to give everyone access to contemporary creation, a composer will be in residence during each session.

 Inclusion and raising awareness